Beaumont School, St Albans: Forms and Houses

 In September 2009, the school introduced a system of six houses with a form in every year, one for each of the letters of the word "L E A R N S".
 Students were able to vote for the names of the Houses, resulting up in the following: Luther King, Elgar, Austen, Redgrave, Newton and Seacole.
 As of 2018, a new letter was added, resulting in the word "B L E A R N S", the letter "B" standing for "Butler", representing the feminist and social reformer Josephine Butler.
-In the school year of 2022-2023, a new house will be introduced, called Turing.
+In the school year of 2022–2023, a new house was introduced, called Turing, named after the mathematician and computer scientist Alan Turing.
+Consequently, the letter "T" was added, forming the new acronym "B L E A R N S T".

 Interform competitions between year group forms are encouraged and take place regularly; testing a variety of skills including sports competitions, science challenges and drama performances.
 This allows all pupils to demonstrate their different abilities.

-School district
+BeauSandVer Education Trust

 The school works in partnership with two neighbouring schools via a consortium, to enhance post-16 educational provision.
-This partnership is known as "BeauSandVer" and consists of Sandringham School, Verulam School and Beaumont School.
-Students travel between schools using the consortium bus service.
+In 2016, the three schools launched the BeauSandVer Education Trust which consists of Sandringham School, Verulam School and Beaumont School.
+Students travel between schools using the consortium bus service, with students able to study A level, BTEC, and CTEC courses at multiple schools, allowing access to a broader curriculum.
+In the 2020-2021 school year, the combined sixth form reached 1000 current students.